What is Meditation?

 Non Attachment is to not assign value nor judgment to that which you are aware of.
 Non Attachment still allows for us to dive totally into awareness but without the poking about to stir things up.

-Never confuse feeling disconnected to the process of learning how to achieve clarity of non attachment.
+Never confuse the feeling of being disconnected in life as how to achieve clarity of nonattachment.
 If you feel disconnected, then take a moment to be aware of life and live if even for a second in a manner to more fully to connect back to your heart.

 The Shamanic Path